parryc/thevoid/templates/bookarts/posts/books-on-letterpress.md

 neglected to write down the edition, i think 3rd? i expect this is useful as a workshop reference if you are looking at your form and aren't sure why it looks off. less useful if you have to get it via interlibrary loan, unless you take copious notes/photographs of the examples.

+<span class="hedera">b</span> <span class="hands">f</span> _When a Printer Plays_ by Richard J. Hoffman, 1987.

+a very beautiful and – dare i say it – inspiring book. the inking leaves a bit to be desired, but in terms of just sheer number of examples of how you can put together ornaments, it's fantastic. it's great to be able to see how ornaments can be used at scale, as so often, the examples one sees online (e.g. when buying them) rarely do much to make the ornaments exciting.

 ## MATRIX: a review for printers